BrianDanaher1/FosterCare_Project/README.md

 ![STAT_ALG](https://raw.githubusercontent.com/mathemacode/HAMR/master/plots/STAT_ALG_SampleResult2.png)

 ### SPSS Analysis
-SPSS factor analysis results so far are showing very weak correlations in the data, seemingly due to missing data.
+SPSS factor analysis results so far are showing very weak correlations in the data, seemingly due to missing data (this analysis was done with roughly 1,600 records).
 I have recently added a SPSS folder to track some of the findings with this tool.

 ![SPSS_Results](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/SPSS/weight_corr_results.png)